 - Make sure you provide evidence for the claims in your responses – you cannot rely on the evaluator to take your word for it.
 Reports, statistics and even testimonials can help to convince the buyer of your organisation’s strengths.
 Unfortunately, it is not enough to just say you are the best firm for the contract: you must be able to prove it and make sure the tender submission represents everything you want the evaluator to know about your company.

 - Have your submission proofread and reviewed by someone who has not been involved with the preparation of the tender contract.
+Seek support from a bid consultant if required.
 A professional, fresh pair of eyes can spot costly mistakes and weak areas.
 In the SQ or PQQ part of the bid there are likely to be tick box exercises – do not forget that a wrongly ticked box could cost you the whole tender contract.

-If you would like more information on tender writing, we offer professional bid writing training to help you succeed in winning future bids.
+If you would like more information on tender writing and how to write a bid for a contract, we offer professional bid writing training to help you succeed in winning future bids.
 Training is tailored to the organisation’s requirements, and guides you through the whole bid writing process, with the end goal of securing more contract opportunities for your company.

 How do you write a tender response?

 There are many steps to take when writing a tender response to ensure the best possible submission.
 Companies often fail by making very simple mistakes that can easily be avoided.
-Check out some of our top tips in the video below:
+Check out some of our top tips for completing a tender in the video below:

 If this seems a little daunting, Executive Compass can help you.
 We employ professional bid writers and bid managers can work with you to help you secure more contracts.